with a menu of photography, books, jazz, poetry, and other items occasionally

 Music for a Postcoital Afternoon

 In hunting for music that makes it possible to grade essays at the same time, I have discovered more of Anouar Brahem, particularly Le Pas Du Chat Noir .
 It’s such a beautiful album.
-While typing up my student comments, I find myself imaging that this music is meant for those postcoital afternoons in spring and summer when it’s warm enough to remain outside of the blankets.
+While typing up my student comments, I find myself imagining that this music is meant for those postcoital afternoons in spring and summer when it’s warm enough to remain outside of the blankets.